blockparty-sh/Fulcrum/REUSABLE.md

-Our index is rocksdb backed with a key of block height pointing to a hat-trie of prefixnibbles pointing towards TxNum
+Our index is rocksdb backed with a key of block height pointing to a hat-trie of prefixnibbles pointing towards a set of TxNums

 We point to TxNum's instead of TxHash's themselves to preserve memory and prevent memory explosion for worst case.

+We store a vector, this could be further optimized with a small size optimized vector as there are around 1/65536 block txs inside each full 16 bit prefix, so there is generally only 1 tx per vector with current block sizes

-This provides very efficient and cache-friendly prefix searching as well as extremely fast serialization/deserialization.
+HAT-trie provides very efficient and cache-friendly prefix searching as well as extremely fast serialization/deserialization.

 height -> {
-    vec{idx => txid}
-    trie{prefix => idx}
+    trie{prefix => vec{idx}}
 }

 ----